csqr/chetanchawla.com/content/post/startups-growth-cuibono/index.md

 summary: "Blog post from Sept 2012 on startup investing in extremistan"
 tags:
 - Startups
+- Strategy
 - Growth Investing
 - Extremistan

-title: Startups & Growth: Cui bono?
+title: Startups & Growth - Cui bono?
 ---

 A recent [blog post](http://paulgraham.com/growth.html) by Paul Graham got me thinking about how growth in recent years has being positioned as THE goal of all early stage firms (i.e., startups).
 All good things flow from the achievement of this ephemeral target, in fact those who can help early stage firms get this growth have been labeled [growth hackers](https://en.wikipedia.org/wiki/Growth_hacking).
 One of the fascinating things about this focus on growth above all else is that it was not always so.
 The purpose of this post is to briefly give an overview of two distinct priorities in the pursuit of success (growth vs. profit) that have been common not just in the tech sector but also in more traditional industries (public company valuations have for a long time been split into these two categories).
 Ostensibly in the technology sector growth either accompanies or is shortly followed by profitability.